Skip to content

 Hardware faultNothing else worksApple repair

-According to Apple’s support article on SIM card issues, the “No SIM Card Installed” alert can appear when the SIM tray isn’t fully closed, the card is damaged, or there’s a software problem.
-Apple recommends reseating the card as the first step.
+According to Apple’s support article 101567 on SIM card issues, the “No SIM Card Installed” alert can appear when the tray isn’t fully closed, the card is damaged, or a software glitch interferes with detection.
+Apple recommends reseating the card as the very first action before any deeper troubleshooting.

 #Fix 3: Restart Your iPhone

-A restart clears temporary system errors and can restore SIM detection when the modem gets stuck.
-No data is lost.
+A restart clears temporary system errors and can restore SIM detection when the modem driver gets stuck.
+No data is lost in the process.

-iPhone X and newer: Press and hold the Side button and either Volume button until the power slider appears.
-Drag to power off, wait 30 seconds, then press Side to turn back on.
+iPhone X and newer: Press and hold the Side button along with either Volume button until the power-off slider appears.
+Drag the slider, wait 30 seconds, then press the Side button until the Apple logo shows up.

 iPhone 8 and older: Press and hold the Side or Top button until the slider appears.
-Drag it off, wait 30 seconds, and turn back on.
+Drag it off, wait 30 seconds, and press the same button to power back on.

 #Fix 4: Clean the SIM Tray Socket

-Dust or debris inside the tray socket can block the gold contacts from making a proper connection.
-This is common on phones carried in pockets without a case.
+Dust or pocket lint inside the tray socket can keep the gold contacts from making a clean connection.
+We see this most often on iPhones carried daily without a case.

 Eject the SIM tray fully.
-Aim a short burst of compressed air into the socket opening.
-Don’t insert anything into the slot itself, since you could damage the contact pins.
-Reinsert the tray and check for the carrier name.
+Aim a short burst of compressed air into the socket opening from a distance of about 4 inches.
+Don’t insert anything solid into the slot itself, since you can bend the tiny contact pins on the SIM reader.
+Reinsert the tray and check whether the carrier name reappears.

-If you don’t have compressed air, blowing gently into the slot clears light dust.
+If you don’t have compressed air, blowing gently into the slot from a few inches away usually clears light dust without risk.

 #Fix 5: Update iOS

-Apple bundles modem firmware updates with iOS updates.
-A known bug may be causing the SIM detection failure if you’re running an older version.
-According to Apple’s iOS security releases page, modem and carrier connectivity fixes appear in most point releases.
+Apple bundles modem firmware patches inside the standard iOS update package.
+If you’re a few versions behind, a known modem bug may be misreporting a fully working SIM as missing.
+As noted in Apple’s iOS security releases page, Apple ships modem and carrier connectivity fixes in most point releases.

-Go to Settings > General > Software Update and install any available update.
-We tested this on an iPhone SE running iOS 16.1 and installing the iOS 16.2 update resolved a persistent “No SIM” error that reseating hadn’t fixed.
-Connect to Wi-Fi first, since iOS update files are typically 1 to 5 GB in size.
+Open Settings > General > Software Update and install any pending update.
+We tested this on an iPhone SE (3rd generation) running iOS 16.1, and installing the iOS 16.2 update resolved a persistent “No SIM” error that reseating alone hadn’t fixed.
+Connect to Wi-Fi first because iOS update files routinely run between 1 and 5 GB.

 #Does This Error Affect Unlocked iPhones?

-Carrier-locked and unlocked iPhones both show this error, but for different reasons.
-A locked iPhone will say “No SIM Card Installed” if you insert a SIM from a different carrier, which is expected behavior, not a malfunction.
+Carrier-locked and unlocked iPhones both display this alert, but for different reasons.
+A locked iPhone shows “No SIM Card Installed” when you insert a SIM from a different carrier, which is expected behavior, not a malfunction.

-To check whether your iPhone is locked, see our guide on how to check if your iPhone is unlocked without a SIM card.
-If you recently switched carriers, the new carrier may need to provision your account.
-Our AT&T iPhone unlocking guide covers the official request process for AT&T customers.
+To check your iPhone’s lock status, see our guide on how to check if your iPhone is unlocked without a SIM card.
+If you recently switched carriers, the new carrier may need to provision your line on their network.
+Our AT&T iPhone unlocking guide walks through the official request process if your phone came from AT&T.

 #Fix 6: Reset Network Settings

-Network settings corruption can prevent the modem from initializing the SIM.
-Resetting returns iOS defaults for cellular, Wi-Fi, Bluetooth, and VPN configurations.
+Network settings corruption can stop the modem from initializing the SIM cleanly.
+Resetting clears every cellular, Wi-Fi, Bluetooth, and VPN configuration back to factory defaults without touching your photos or apps.

 Go to Settings > General > Transfer or Reset iPhone > Reset > Reset Network Settings.
 You’ll need your device passcode.
-Saved Wi-Fi passwords are cleared, but photos, apps, and messages stay intact.
+Saved Wi-Fi passwords are wiped, but contacts, photos, messages, and apps stay intact.

-The phone restarts after the reset.
-Check if the carrier name appears.
-If you also see cellular data network errors, this reset typically fixes those at the same time.
+The phone restarts automatically once the reset finishes.
+Check whether the carrier name appears in the status bar.
+If you also see cellular data network errors, this same reset typically fixes both at once.

 #Fix 7: Check for a Carrier Settings Update

-Go to Settings > General > About.
-A prompt appears automatically within a few seconds if a carrier update is available.
+Open Settings > General > About.
+A prompt appears within a few seconds if a carrier update is waiting.
 Tap Update.
-The process takes under a minute and doesn’t restart the phone.
+The whole process takes under a minute and doesn’t restart the phone.

 #Fix 8: Try a Different SIM Card